valoriedodge/myclawprint/README.md

 6. Starts infrastructure (SPIRE server, SPIRE agent, Fluentd, OPA)
 7. Installs the plugin into each gateway workspace and writes its integrity hash to `plugin-hashes/`
 8. Starts gateways — the verifier container checks the hash before each gateway is allowed to start
-9. Runs the interactive Openclaw onboarding process for each gateway
+9. Runs the interactive OpenClaw onboarding process for each gateway
 10. Registers the plugin in each gateway's `openclaw.json` and restarts to activate it
 11. Registers each gateway as a SPIRE workload